brandontlocke/NERtwork/README.md

 ## Notes
 As new versions of Stanford NER come out, the filepath will change and will need to be updated

+This would have have been possible without Bill Turkel's [Named Entity Recognition with Command Line Tools in Linux](https://williamjturkel.net/2013/06/30/named-entity-recognition-with-command-line-tools-in-linux/)